2023–2025 Sundhnúkur eruptions: March–May 2024 eruption

 There was an indication that magma was primarily emerging from a deeper chamber and bypassing the intermediate storage at 4–5 km beneath Svartsengi, previously the exclusive reservoir for the last three eruptions.
 Such direct access from the deeper source, located at 8–12 km depth, may have explained the prolonged activity of the eruption.
-A recent study revealed that this eruption, along with all prior events in the series, has demonstrated "substantial mantle-derived geochemical variability" attributable to dynamic magma behavior in the mid-crust, thereby complicating efforts to predict future volcanic activity with accuracy.
+A recent study revealed that this eruption, along with all prior events in the series, has demonstrated "substantial mantle-derived geochemical variability" attributable to dynamic magma behaviour in the mid-crust, thereby complicating efforts to predict future volcanic activity with accuracy.

 In early April 2024, Professor Þorvaldur Þórðarson, observing the decline in thermal imaging signals and magma output, suggested the eruption was weakening.
 The darkening of gases and the halt in land uplift underscored a shift in the magma dynamics, now dominated by the deeper magma source.
 This pattern echoed the initial stages of the 2021 Fagradalsfjall eruption, marked by low magma activity.
 He also posited that a reduction in magma flow to below 2–3 m3/s would have heralded the cessation of the eruption in the foreseeable future.
 Land uplift had halted when the March–May 2024 eruption began but resumed at the beginning of April at a slower pace than after the previous three eruptions.
 As a result, approximately half of the magma flow was diverted to the shallower magma chamber, while the other half continued to the surface.
+The volume of magma that had accumulated prior to the event was more than 4 e6m3, which is considerably lower than the volumes observed before other eruptions in the series.
+This lower magma volume is attributed to the magma intrusion in early March 2024 that failed to breach the surface approximately two weeks prior to the March–May 2024 eruption.

 The eruption commenced with the shortest warning on record—characterised by minimal precursor seismicity and the briefest interval from initial indications to onset—a phenomenon attributed to repeated dike injections along preferential pathways established by earlier intrusions, which progressively reduce resistance to magma ascent and facilitate subsequent eruptions.
 Moreover, it was initially noted to be more intense than its predecessors in the series, establishing it as the most energetic volcanic activity observed since the 2014–2015 Bárðarbunga eruption, until it was later surpassed by the May–June 2024 eruption.
-It has been the longest of the five eruptions that have occurred since the first one in December 2023, persisting for 54 days.
+As of today, this eruption remains the longest-lasting in the series, persisting for 54 days.
 Access to the eruption area was prohibited, as it was with previous eruptions.
 However, some tourists have still been caught and turned back, though this has not been a significant issue.